Demographics of Puerto Rico

-The population of Puerto Rico has been shaped by native American settlement, European colonization especially under the Spanish Empire, slavery and economic migration.
+The population of Puerto Rico has been shaped by native American settlement, European colonization, especially under the Spanish Empire, slavery and economic migration.
 Demographic features of the population of Puerto Rico include population density, ethnicity, education of the populace, health of the populace, economic status, religious affiliations and other aspects of the population.

 Population size and structure

 At the 2020 census Puerto Rico had a population of 3.3 million, down from 3.7 million in 2010.
-The highest population was reached around the year 2000 (3.8 million) and has been decreasing since, due to low fertility and emigration.
+The highest population was reached around the year 2000, at 3.8 million, and has been decreasing since, due to low fertility and emigration.

-Demographics of Puerto Rico, Data of Our World in Data, year 2022; Number of inhabitants in millions.